casefabric/guide/docs/modelPlanItems.md

 All tasks use parameters to pass information.
 These parameters refer to Case File Items.
 A Human Task needs a performer and therefore the Role concept us used.
 Also, a Human Task can have a Planning Table and therefore Appicability Rules to a Task.

-**In Cafienne** Case Modeler you can drag the Task Icon to the canvas and model its properties using the Properties Palette.
+**In Cafienne**, you can model a human task, a process task and a case task.
+In the Case Modeler you can drag the Icons for this task to the canvas and model its properties using the Properties Palette.

+### Implementation of Human Task and Process Task
+**In Cafienne** for both the Human Task and the Process Task, you can add an implementation.
+Note that **in CMMN** an implementation of a Process Task –a reference to a Process– is specified, whereas an implementation for a Human Task is not.

+You can create an implementation in the Modeler, clicking on labels `Processes` or `Human Task Model` and create it by entering a Name and Description, and next using the button Create+Open.

+For both implementations you can add using their `Editors` the input and output parameters.
+Then you can add the implementation to the properties of the Human Task or the Process Task.

+> Note that in Cafienne Modeler you must use this implementation to add a Case File Item to the input and output parameters of a Human or Process Task

+Next, in the *process task implementation* you can add an URI that calls the real implementation, eg using `<cafienne:implementation xmlns:cafienne="org.cafienne" class="org.cafienne.cmmn.instance.process.http.HTTPCallDefinition" async="true"/>`.

+For using the Human Task Model, see [How to use task UI rendering](cafienneUIHTM.md).
 ​

 ## EventListener